zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 ## 6. Configuring DsTester Scenario ##

-- **User Subscription Profile**: The user profile used for dsTest scenario is below.
-Verify that this entry is present in the oai_db1.sql file located in docker-compose/oai_db1.sql.
+- **User Subscription Profile**: The user profile used for the dsTest scenario is below.
+Verify that this entry is present in the oai_db1.sql file located in docker-compose/database/oai_db1.sql.

     ```
     IMSI - 208950000000031